Beat the heat and feel your best with these delicious and doable tips for having a healthy and fun-filled summer!

 With seasonal heat, summer vacations and various outdoor activities, it’s no wonder so many people struggle to stay healthy during warmer weather.
-Fortunately, Cate’s Nutrition Kitchen has delicious and doable tips for having a healthy and fun-filled summer.

 For optimal hydration, start each morning with a large glass of filtered water and pack a glass or stainless steel bottle to fill wherever you go.
 Add variety to plain water with cooling cucumber slices, zesty citrus wedges, spicy grated ginger or refreshing frozen berries.
 To replace electrolytes naturally without adding tons of sugar, try coconut water or this homemade electrolyte beverage recipe.